Eddz123/Eddz123/README.md

 ### Hi there 👋

-- Hi, My Name Is Eddz Francisco and I am a Bachelor of Science in Computer Science In Asian Institute Of Computer Studies In Philippines.
+- Hi, My Name Is Eddz Francisco and I am a Bachelor of Science in Computer Science Who Graduated In Asian Institute Of Computer Studies In Philippines.

 - 🔭 I’m Currently Working On Projects And Stuff To Enchanced My Coding Skills

 - 📫 How to reach me: You Can Check My Portfolio Here
 - [My Portfolio Website](https://www.machadopedro.com)